San Leon Energy under investigation for Western Sahara activity

 In response, the company said that all aspects of the complaint were addressed and that it complied fully with United Nations requirements.
 It noted that it “no longer has any interests or licences in the region”.

-The company said that it consulted with elected representatives of the entire local population “including both Suhrawi and non-Suhrawis” when determining the wishes and interests of the local people.
+The company said that it consulted with elected representatives of the entire local population “including both Sahrawi and non-Sahrawis” when determining the wishes and interests of the local people.

 They will formally ask the parties whether they are willing to engage in mediation with the aim of reaching a resolution.
-If a mediated solution is not possible, the Ireland OECD representative will examine the case and produce a report,possibly with recommendations.
+If a mediated solution is not possible, the OECD representative for Ireland will examine the case and produce a report, possibly with recommendations.